CryptoPascal31/pact-util-lib/docs/source/util-math.rst

 ~~~
 *x* ``[decimal]`` *→* ``decimal``

-Return the sum of a list
+Return the sum of a list.

 .. code:: lisp